 1.4.8 Driver Apparel – Flat Kart drivers are required to wear jackets of leather, vinyl, abrasion resistant nylon or equivalent, and full-length pants to prevent or minimize abrasions.
 Shoes, full-length socks, and full coverage gloves are mandatory.
 Apparel items such as bandanas, sweater hoods, sweat pants, loose belts, loose jewelry, etc., which can entangle in a kart, are not permitted.

-1.4.9 Champ Kart Drivers – All safety equipment shall meet current SFI certification requirements to include, head & neck restraint, gloves, shoes, arm restraints and a 5-point harness (with in date and legible SFI tag).
-Driver’s Suit Must be SFI 3.2A1 rated or better.
+1.4.9 Champ Kart Drivers – All safety equipment shall meet current SFI certification requirements to include, head & neck restraint, gloves, shoes, arm restraints and a 5-point harness.
+Driver’s Suit must be SFI 3.2A1 rated or better.
 This is a fire resistant one or two piece suit.
 The SFI approved mandatory head & neck restraint shall be in good working condition and within current certification test dates and is subject to pre-race safety inspection.
 Cages must meet WKA Specifications, subject to Technical Director approval.
-A sprint car window net is mandatory.
-Attached from the left rear roll cage down bar to the left front roll cage down bar.
-(SFI 27.1 approved, with in date and legible tag) See HRKC Section 12 for additional information concerning HRKC Pro Wing Champ division.
+A sprint car window net is mandatory attached from the left rear roll cage down bar to the left front roll cage down bar.
+See HRKC Section 12 for additional information concerning HRKC Pro Wing Champ division.

 1.4.10 Hair – If hair extends appreciably from beneath the competitor’s helmet level, it is mandatory that participant wears a “balaclava” or head-sock to keep hair from extending outside of the helmet.